What sleep apnea?

 Sleep apnea occurs while the throat muscles collapse as you sleep thus closing off the movement of air in the airway.

-Sleep apnea normally has various day time symptoms like restlessness, exhaustion, and irritability which is why it is important to get a sleep apnea appliance.
+Sleep apnea normally has various day time symptoms like restlessness, exhaustion, and irritability.